End of the day, you play cricket for the love of it: Virat Kohli not fazed by empty stands at IPL

 RCB landed in the UAE on August 21 and have been training for more than two weeks, including some intra-squad practice games ahead of the 13th edition of the IPL.

-“To be honest we have become more acceptive (sic) of the situation around us.
+“To be honest we have become more accepting of the situation around us.
 Acceptance is the biggest change I have experienced,” said Kohli in a virtual media conference organised to honour citizens who have played their part during the pandemic.

 IPL 2020, Royals Challengers Bangalore preview: Squad, fixtures, strengths, weaknesses and more